Conical limit points and the Cannon-Thurston map: Introduction

 We generalize the notion of controlled concentration points to points at infinity of general word-hyperbolic groups by adopting the latter condition above as its definition; see Definition~\ref{defn:controlled} below.
 As an application of Theorem C, we get the following existence theorem of non-controlled concentration points:

 \begin{theor} Let $G$ be a non-elementary torsion-free word-hyperbolic group.
 Then there exists $x\in \partial G$ which is not a controlled concentration point. \end{theor}

+In Appendix~\ref{s:appendix} we discuss several specific situations where where the Cannon-Thurston map $i:\partial G\to Z$ is known to exist and where a more detailed description of the lamination $L_i$ is known.

 {\bf Acknowledgements:} We thank Victor Gerasimov and Leonid Potyagailo for their interest in the results of this paper and for bringing to our attention the paper~\cite{Ger12} and explaining to us the relationship between the results of \cite{Ger12} and our Theorem~\ref{thm:A}.
 We are grateful to Brian Bowditch for helpful discussions regarding conical limit points and the Cannon-Thurston map, and to Sergio Fenley, Darren Long, and Alan Reid for useful conversations about convergence actions and conical limit points.
+We thank the referee for useful comments.

 {\bf Funding:} The second author was partially supported by a Collaboration Grant no. 279836 from the Simons Foundation and by the NSF grant DMS-1405146.
-The third author was partially supported by the NSF grant DMS-1207183.
+The third author was partially supported by the NSF grant DMS-1207183 and DMS-1510034.
 The last author was partially supported by the JSPS Grants-in-Aid 70183225.